-As more people in England return to work government advice continues to be to only travel if your journey is necessary.
-Trams are here if you need them and play a vital role in letting people make necessary journeys.
+As more people in England return to work, the government advise to only travel if your journey is necessary.
+Trams are here if you need them and play a vital role in allowing people to make necessary journeys.

-The safety of our customers and employee s is our priority so, in line with government guidance, we’ve put in place further measures in England to help our customers to practise social distancing and travel on our services.
+The safety of our customers and employees is our priority, so in line with government guidance, we’ve put further measures in place to help our customers practise social distancing and travel safely on our services.

-To help provide valuable travel options to key workers at this time we will accept Stagecoach Tram Only tickets on our buses in Sheffield until further notice.
+To help provide valuable travel options to key workers at this time, Tram Only tickets will be accepted on Stagecoach buses in Sheffield until further notice.

 Tram Only tickets can only be used to make similar bus journeys to those normally taken on the tram.
 The ticket is not valid for journeys beyond these areas where the final destination could not be reached by tram.